-Heidi is also developing her own feature film scripts, including the Convict Western feature script Unnatural Conduct, supported by Screen Tasmania, produced by Marcus Gillezeau, Fiona McConaghy and Executive Producer Chris Brown.
-The First Draft of Unnatural Conduct was shortlisted for the Sundance Screenwriters Lab 2017, a Semi Finalist GATEWAY LA Script Development Program 2017, a Quarter Finalist in the Screencraft Action/Thriller Screenplay Competition 2016 and was awarded the "On the Table" WOW Film Festival 2016 script reading.
+Heidi's Convict Western feature script Unnatural Conduct, supported by Screen Tasmania, was shortlisted for the Sundance Screenwriters Lab 2017, a Semi Finalist GATEWAY LA Script Development Program 2017, a Quarter Finalist in the Screencraft Action/Thriller Screenplay Competition 2016 and was awarded the "On the Table" WOW Film Festival 2016 script reading.

 Amongst other acclaim, Defendant 5 won Best Short Film at GFFIS (Green Film Festival in Seoul) 2016 and was nominated for a Golden Kapok award at the Guangzhoa International Documentary Film Festival 2016.
 Heidi was honoured as a “World Heritage Hero” by the German Government at the opening ceremony of the World Heritage Committee’s meeting in Bonn in 2015 for her film work leading to the World Heritage protection of the Tasmanian forests.
 The release of Defendant 5 saw Heidi engaged as a frequent public speaker, panellist and film festival judge for the Tasmanian Eco Film Festival.